biocarl/til-biocarl/README.md

 -   After the meeting
     -   👩‍🏫 Create action items in the Daily Guide
     -   👩‍🏫 Update the Meeting notes and follow up with action items e.g. updating a LADR
-    -   👥 Everyone should go through the meeting notes and provide comments if necessary.
+    -   👥 Everyone should go through the meeting notes and provide comments if necessary

 # 📅 22.04.2022 IntelliJ: Shelve and unshelve changes
 -   Like stashing a change list (creating a patch), which you can apply later again
 -   this happens automatically in IntelliJ when you pull with changes in working dir

 # 📅 22.04.2022 Jackson: Objectmapper for enums
 -   Serialization: `@JsonValue`, indicates a single method that the library will use to serialize the entire instance. e.g. `toString()`
 -   Deserialization : `@JsonCreator`, just out this on the constructor and specificy the primitives you want to create the object from

 # 📅 21.04.2022 Networking: DNS server mappings are cached locally Working on Windows OS
 -   `nslookup  <url>` does reach out to dns server to retrieve IP
 -   `tracert <url>` goes same route as os, uses cache (not reaching out to dns server every time)
 -   `ipconfig /flushdns` clear local cache